Vijkan/Quake4/README.md

 To play my game you need to give yourlself all the weapons you want To stealth you can crouch or stay in shadows

+derivilables

+A README with instructions on how to play your game and see all of your new feature A shortcut that automatically Launches your Mod
+All custom assets (def files, models, sounds, etc) placed in a pak001.pak file An In-Game Help Screen to explain your mod
+Custom User Interface(HUD or other in-game menus) for your game's features
+1. Change the weapons (10) out of quake make them hitman weapons
+2. 5 new AI behaviors to stealth the player stealth mechanics
+3. 5 player stealth mechanics
+4. 3 different objectives (killing target
+UpdateObjectiveInfo
+5. trip wires and laser alerts 5 level security obstacles

 Weapon changes: